HERA08251011web

 Working with photo-narrative, performance, sound, and installation, I re-stage trauma through processes of ritual, role-play, and embodied methodologies such as Photo-Therapy, movement, voice, and spatial intervention.
 These practices allow for forms of repair, re-authorship, and embodied agency to emerge.
 Across my work, I challenge fixed ideas of gender, naturalism, and authorship, foregrounding self-representation as both a political strategy and a practice of care.

-The Ruins of HER(A) (2025) expands this investigation into land, ecology, and post-humanism through an exploration of land art and working directly with natural environments.
+The Ruins of HER(A) (2025) expands this investigation into land, ecology, and post-humanism through direct engagement with natural environments.
 Developed as a two-hour live land art performance, the work is situated within and in dialogue with the ancient, partially submerged ruins of Simena.
-Using found wood, thread and voice, the performance emerges through direct engagement with the landscape, allowing wind, sun, water, and stone to co-author the work.
+Using found wood, thread, and voice, the performance emerges through sustained contact with the landscape, allowing wind, sun, water, and stone to co-author the work.
 The ruins — fractured, weathered, and slowly returning to the earth — function as both material and metaphor, positioning the trans body as an archive shaped by occupation, regulation, and endurance.
 Through poetic narration and embodied presence, the work draws parallels between histories of territorial conquest and the inscription of law and normativity onto bodies.
 Rejecting ideas of purity, permanence, and ownership, the work proposes a post-human understanding of belonging grounded in reciprocity, ecological time, and persistence: what is submerged is not erased.

 Contact